Blackjacx/WWDC/README.md

    - `Sign in with Apple` as first class component in SwiftUI • available on every platform
    - Other Frameworks: **AuthenticationServices**, **AVKit**, **MapKit**, **SceneKit**, **SpriteKit**

-   ## Configure and link your app clips
+   ## Configure and link your App Clips

    https://developer.apple.com/videos/play/wwdc2020/10146/